 Baker University is committed to providing equal educational opportunities to all students who meet academic admission requirements.
-The Office Access Services, in the lower level of Collins Library, provides comprehensive support services to meet the needs of students with disabilities.
+Access Services, in the lower level of Collins Library, provides comprehensive support services to meet the needs of students with disabilities.

 - SAS serves students with documented physical, psychological or learning disabilities, as well as temporary medical conditions requiring accommodations.

 - Temporary accommodations include reassigning classroom locations, testing in the SAS Testing Center and more.
 Specific accommodations are evaluated case by case, and medical documentation may be required.

 - Permanent accommodations require documentation and verification procedures.

 Students who have or believe they may have a disability are encouraged to visit with an SAS staff member.